 Position Target Bonus

-President & Chief Executive Officer 100%
+President & Chief Executive Officer 100% to 150%

-Chief Financial Officer 75%
+Chief Financial Officer 75% to 100%

-Vice President 40% to 60%
+Vice President 40% to 75%

-Actual cash bonuses awarded to NEOs each year may range from 0% to 200% of the target bonus depending on the Corporation's financial performance.
 Given the challenging industry conditions and Pason's financial performance, no discretionary bonus payments were granted in 2015 and 2016.
 In 2017, the HRC Committee decided that the level of profitability achieved for the year was not yet sufficient to allow the target bonus to be awarded to all NEOs.